joshua-dean/vim-argwrap/README.md

 It does not work for quotes, and the expansion is not trivial as `searchpairpos` requires `start` and `end` to be distinct.

-This fork is attempting to add support for quotes, specifically for python docstring triple quotes (`"""`).
+This fork adds support for triple quotes (`"""`), allowing it to wrap/unwrap python docstrings.